Monday, November 10, 2025

 We just saw another ad for Draftkingz with a no risk first bet.
 Just a lil taste to get you hooked on the product.
 You cant lose!
 Well you cant lose that bet but you will lose if you keep playing and thats the hook.
 They make it so easy to put $100 down on anything you like.
 Draftkingz is moving into little league soon.
 You want to know the odds of the Scranton Scrappers 12 and under team this weekend as they play against the Bean Town Bombers?
 Lil Billy has been on a hot streak on the mound so the Scrappers are favored +300.
 Be careful because Billy's dad put $5k on them to lose and made lil Billy stay up all night studying for his math exam.
 His Dad doesnt give a $#!+ about math except when it comes to calculating his odds of cashing that bet.
 Which after last night he puts at about 97% and he's pumped for the game today.

 The casinos really dont care.
 They set the odds and get their cut like they've always done.
 The more people betting only means the bigger cut for them.
 We dont mind it being legal but we do mind the advertisements blasted everywhere to try to get more gamblers.
 Gambling used to be limited to certain locations which limited the amount of the availability of lives it can ruin.
 Were people still gambling?
 Of course, and it can be fun in a limited fashion but is bringing it full access everywhere all the time good for society?
 We would argue it is not and probably the reason why it used to be banned in most places.
-As fun as it can be in small doses does not eclipse the certain harm that will come to many.
-We think the advertising for gambling should be completely eliminated from all mass media outlets.
+As fun as gambling can be in small doses, the fun does not eclipse the certain harm that will come to many.
+We think the advertising for any gambling site or casino should be completely eliminated from all mass media outlets.
 To save at least a some from a gambling addiction and others the annoyance of seeing Kevin Hart tell you how easy losing money is.

 Tuesday, October 10, 2023